Higher-order homogenised riblet boundary conditions: 3D Navier--Stokes equations

-and will not be formally proved here.
-They have been, nonetheless, subjected to an additional numerical test using a riblet with smoothed edge, where numerical accuracy is much higher and allows them to be verified to several significant digits.
+all of which are only relevant to asymmetric riblets (the coefficients involved being zero for symmetric ones) and will not be formally proved here.
+They have, nonetheless, been subjected to an additional numerical test using a sawtooth riblet with smoothed edge, where numerical accuracy is much higher and has allowed them to be verified to several significant digits.